MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/update-existing-projects-to-the-latest-release.md

 This process consists of uninstalling existing Project Reunion package references from  .csproj/.vcxproj and .wapproj files, and then installing the WindowsAppSDK package references to those files.

-2. Enter the following commands to uninstall existing ProjectReunion packages from your .csproj/vcxproj
+2. Enter the following commands to uninstall existing `ProjectReunion` packages from your `.csproj`/`.vcxproj`

     ```Console
     uninstall-package Microsoft.ProjectReunion -ProjectName {yourProject}